Learn something new every day

 Service delivery manager duties may include organizing the work of technical team members, and checking with them to ensure they are accomplishing their tasks.
 Duties may also include coordinating the activities of third party providers.
 The service delivery manager may be asked to review and approve these workers’ hours.

 Other responsibilities you may undertake when you become a service delivery manager can include reducing the cost of providing Information Technology (IT) services while increasing or maintaining service quality and customer satisfaction.
 Writing and presenting service proposals and agreements may also be a part of your job description.
-Other duties assigned to your role may be to assist in change control, and to ensure your services deliver team is in compliance with standards.
+Other duties assigned to your role may be to assist in change control, and to ensure your services delivery team is in compliance with standards.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!